MicrosoftDocs/sql-docs/docs/includes/sql-server-ha-story.md

 ![Availability Group][AG]

 Outside of an availability group with a cluster type of none, an availability group requires that all replicas are part of the same underlying cluster whether it is a WSFC or Pacemaker.
 This means that in the picture above, the WSFC is stretched to work in two different data centers which adds complexity. regardless of the platform (Windows Server or Linux).
 Stretching clusters across distance adds complexity.
 Introduced in SQL Server 2016, a distributed availability group allows an availability group to span availability groups configured on different clusters.
 This decouples the requirement to have the nodes all participate in the same cluster, which makes configuring disaster recovery much easier.
-For more information on distributed availability groups, see the official documentation.
+For more information on distributed availability groups, see [Distributed availability groups](http://docs.microsoft.com/sql/database-engine/availability-groups/windows/distributed-availability-groups).

 ![Distributed Availability Group][DAG]

 #### Always On Failover Cluster Instances

 FCIs can be used for disaster recovery.
 As with a normal availability group, the underlying cluster mechanism must also be extended to all locations which adds complexity.
 There is an additional consideration for FCIs: the shared storage.
 The same disks need to be available in the primary and secondary sites, so an external method such as functionality provided by the storage vendor at the hardware layer or using storage Replica in Windows Server, is required to ensure that the disks used by the FCI exist elsewhere.

+![Always On FCI][AlwaysOnFCI]

 #### Log Shipping
 Log shipping is one of the oldest methods of providing disaster recovery for SQL Server databases.
 Log shipping is often used in conjunction with availability groups and FCIs to provide cost-effective and simpler disaster recovery where other options may be challenging due to environment, administrative skills, or budget.
 Similar to the high availability story for log shipping, many environments will delay the loading of a transaction log to account for human error.